object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

           self.next = link

 Linked lists tend to have advantages where data is sparse.
-For example, our implementation of a :class:`Polynomial` in :numref:`objects` would represent :math:`x^{100} + 1` very inefficiently, with 98 zeroes.
+For example, our implementation of a :class:`~example_code.polynomial.Polynomial` in :numref:`objects` would represent :math:`x^{100} + 1` very inefficiently, with 98 zeroes.
 Squaring this polynomial would cause tens of thousands of operations, almost all of them on